Criminal Justice at Messiah College

 Criminal justice major distinctives

-- Gain professional experience through internships with social services agencies and government entities such as police departments, PA state legislature, the U.S. Marshals, adult and juvenile probation, work release facilities, human trafficking organizations, the coroner’s office, and a secure facility for youth offenders.
+- Gain professional experience through internships with social services agencies and government entities such as police departments, PA state legislature, the U.S. Marshals, adult and juvenile probation, work release facilities, anti human trafficking organizations, the coroner’s office, and a secure facility for youth offenders.

 - Join the Criminal Justice Club.